Joy-less/Holo/README.md

 ### Casts

-When a box is assigned to a variable of a different type, it is cast to that type.
+When an object is assigned to a variable of a different type, it is cast to that type.
 ```
 var health:Decimal = 100
 ```